BlackTHUNDER: Shedding light on a dormant and extreme little red dot at z=8.50: Properties of

 where $(F_{\rm H\alpha}/F_{\rm H\beta})=2.74$ is the intrinsic ratio of these lines, assuming case B recombination and the fiducial ISM conditions of Section \ref{dasec}\footnote{Assuming a higher density ($\log_{10}(n_{\rm e}/{\rm cm}^{-3})=7$), as suggested by the analysis Section \ref{mazzsec}, results in a fiducial $(F_{\rm H\alpha}/F_{\rm H\beta})=2.71$, or a decrease of $\sim1\%$.}.

 We find a value of $\log_{10}(L_{\rm bol})=44.72\pm0.02$, which is considerably lower than the value of $\log_{10}(L_{\rm bol})=45.82^{+0.17}_{-0.28}$ found by \citet{koko23}.
 This difference is partially ascribable to our different treatments of dust attenuation (see Section \ref{dasec}).
 If a high attenuation of $A_{\rm V}=2$ is taken into account, then the intrinsic \hb flux increases by a factor of $\sim20\times$, resulting in higher estimates of $L_{\rm bol}$.
+Similarly, the higher uncertainty in the previous work is due to the uncertain dust correction, while our value contains no dust correction.
 As a test, we applied this dust correction to our values, resulting in $L_{\rm bol}$ values within $1\sigma$ of \citet{koko23}.

 Similarly, the Eddington luminosity (e.g., \citealt{fabi12}) is expressed as: